JerryShao3234/Gym-Manager/README.md

 If you are using VSCode, the following extensions are helpful: NuGet Package Manager, NuGet Reverse Package Lookup or smt By Jess Chadwick, Roslynator, REST Client.

 First, there are a few "projects".
-The project flows like this.
+The backend flows like this.
 When we hit an end point, the controller responsible for that uses a service.
 The service then uses a repository.
 The repository accesses the DB
 `GymManagement.Api` This is the web api, the one with controllers
 `GymManagement.Application` This is where our services are.
 As well as interfaces for our repositories
 `GymManagement.Contracts` This is where we define the request and response type of our routes/controllers.
 I am considering removing this